Guy Verhofstadt

 Guy Maurice Marie Louise Verhofstadt (/nl/; /fr/; born 11 April 1953) is a Belgian politician who served as the prime minister of Belgium from 1999 to 2008.
 He was a member of the European Parliament (MEP) from Belgium from 2009 until 2024.

-He was a member of the Belgian Chamber of Representatives from 1985 to 2009.
+Verhofstadt was a member of the Belgian Chamber of Representatives from 1985 to 2009.
 He served as deputy prime minister of Belgium and minister of Budget from 1985 to 1992.
 He was the prime minister of Belgium from 1999 to 2008.
 During this period, he gradually moved away from neoliberalism and became more of a centrist figure.

-In the European Parliament, he was the leader of the Alliance of Liberals and Democrats for Europe (ALDE) from 2009 to 2019.
+In the European Parliament, Verhofstadt was the leader of the Alliance of Liberals and Democrats for Europe (ALDE) from 2009 to 2019.
 In 2010, he co-founded the inter-parliamentarian Spinelli Group to support the creation of a European Federation.
 He was the ALDE Party nominee for President of the European Commission in the 2014 European Parliament election.
 He served as the European Parliament's Brexit Coordinator and Chair of the Brexit Steering Group from 2016 to 2020.

-Early career
+Early life and career

-Born in 1953 in Dendermonde, he became president of the Liberaal Vlaams Studententverbond (Liberal Flemish Students' Association) (1972–1974), while studying law at the University of Ghent.
+Born in 1953 in Dendermonde, Verhofstadt became president of the Liberaal Vlaams Studententverbond (Liberal Flemish Students' Association) (1972–1974), while studying law at the University of Ghent.
 He quickly became the secretary of Willy De Clercq, who was at that time the president of the Flemish liberal party (PVV).
 In 1982, at age 29, he became president of the party.
 In 1985, he was elected into the Chamber of Deputies, and became deputy prime minister and minister of budget under Prime Minister Wilfried Martens.
 Because of his economic views and his young age, he became known as "Baby Thatcher".

-After being ousted from government he became leader of the opposition.
+After being ousted from government, Verhofstadt became leader of the opposition.
 After a failed attempt to form a government in November 1991, he changed the PVV into the Flemish Liberals and Democrats (VLD).
 This new party attracted many politicians from other parties, notably from the Volksunie (VU) and the Christian People's Party (CVP).

-However, despite the fact that many had high expectations, the party did not manage to outstrip the CVP.
+Despite the fact that many had high expectations, the party did not manage to outstrip the CVP.
 Verhofstadt resigned and disappeared from the political scene, only to return to the party's presidency in 1997, with a less radical image.
 He gradually moved away from neoliberalism (partly under the influence of his brother Dirk, a social liberal political philosopher), and became more of a centrist figure, a change which especially became clear during his first term as prime minister.